ifalatik/docker-project-deployment/README.md

 Role Variables
 --------------

-The default version of docker-compsose files.
+The default version of docker-compose files.
 Can be overridden on a per project basis.

     docker_compose_file_version: "2"